-There is no getting around the fact that first dates can be some of the most awkward experiences of one’s life.
+There is no getting around the fact that a first date can be one of the most awkward experiences of one’s life.
 They can be made much less traumatic, however, by simply remembering your manners and being a polite, civilized human being.
 Designer Christina Guardiola thinks that this can be achieved with a special set of cutlery.

 The London designer has created a set of eating utensils called First Date Cutlery.
 It consists of a knife, fork, soup spoon and dessert spoon.
 They all have small but significant tweaks that make them different than everyday utensils.
 The fork and knife each contain small embedded magnets.
 The two pieces are meant to be crossed over each other between bites, encouraging diners to take a break from eating and get to know each other.